gdbooks/TileBasedGamesInOpenTK/Iso_MakeItems.md

 ###New projet?
 You can either do this in a brand new project, or keep working int he lat isometric one.
 I'll leave it up to you.

+###Making top-down work
+Right now if you run the game and toggle on the debug view, your items are not visible, let's go ahead and fix that.